Understanding and Improving Communication Performance in Multi-node LLM Inference: Related Work

 \section{Related Work}

-\textbf{Model Parallel Performance Studies:} Prior work investigates model-parallel scaling on multiple nodes, often in tandem with optimization efforts ~\citep{xu2025characterizing, zhang2025ladder, su2025seesaw, alvarez2025tensorparallelism, zhu2025nanoflow, spector2025wholegpu}. vLLM benchmarks Llama 3.1 405B on up to 16 GPUs on Infiniband and non-Infiniband networks, exposing TP as weak with slow inter-node interconnects~\citep{vllm_llama31_2024}.
-Google scales up to 64-way TP inference, but their solution is specific to TPUs ~\citep{pope2022efficiently}.
-To the best our knowledge, no prior work systematically studies performance breakdowns of the distinct components of inference for both TP and PP, for large models in large multi-node settings.
+\textbf{Model Parallel Performance Studies.} Several prior works investigate model-parallel schemes for inference~\citep{xu2025characterizing, zhang2025ladder, su2025seesaw, alvarez2025tensorparallelism, zhu2025nanoflow, spector2025wholegpu}, in tandem with other system optimizations.
+However, these evaluations are often limited to single-node or two-node settings and smaller models. vLLM benchmarked Llama 3.1 405B performance~\citep{vllm_llama31_2024} on up to 16 GPUs (two nodes), comparing InfiniBand and non-InfiniBand networks, exposing weak TP performance on the latter.
+In contrast, our work presents a detailed systematic performance study for large models in large multi-node settings (up to 32 nodes), which is increasingly relevant.
+We study and identify scaling bottlenecks for both TP and PP. For decode-bound workloads, we further characterize PP's limited ability to reduce computation time and attribute TP's communication overhead to sub-optimal NCCL all-reduce performance in the small message regime.

-\textbf{Collective Communication Optimization:} Recent studies examine collective optimizations as a means to improve distributed inference.
-Some~\citep{li2024flashcommunication, hansen2024communication} leverage compression to alleviate communication bottlenecks, but these methods are typically not exact and are orthogonal to our work.
-A different approach taken is to hide communication by overlapping it with computation.
+\textbf{Collective Communication Optimization.} Recent work explores collective communication optimizations to improve distributed inference.
+A popular approach is to overlap communication with computation.
 ISO~\citep{xiao2024iso} achieves overlap in prefill, but not in decode, where our approach is most beneficial.
-In other cases~\citep{zhang2025ladder}, overlap is achieved with model architecture changes, which our approach avoids.
-Similar to our work, StragglAR~\citep{devraj2025accelerating} introduces a novel all-reduce collective, focusing on reducing stragglers in bandwidth-bound regimes, as opposed to latency-bound regimes that we target.
-Other recent works~\citep{Zhang2025CometFC, aimuyo2025flashdmoe, zhu2025megascaleinfer} explore NVSHMEM-based collective optimizations for expert parallelism in mixture-of-experts (MoE) inference, unlike our work which focuses on TP.
+Ladder-residual~\citep{zhang2025ladder} achieves overlap through model-architecture changes, which we avoid.
+StragglAR~\citep{devraj2025accelerating} proposes a new all-reduce algorithm to reduce stragglers in bandwidth-bound regimes, whereas NVRAR focuses on latency-bound regimes.
+Other low-latency all-reduce optimizations, such as those in vLLM~\citep{woosuk2023vllm} and TensorRT-LLM~\citep{tensorrt_llm}, target NVLink-connected domains.
+NVRAR targets scale-out networks and is complementary to these approaches --- its intra-node phases can be replaced with NVLink-optimized variants.
+Other recent works~\citep{Zhang2025CometFC, aimuyo2025flashdmoe, zhu2025megascaleinfer} explore NVSHMEM-based collective optimizations for all-to-all communication in EP deployments, which are orthogonal to NVRAR's optimizations for TP all-reduce.
+Finally, several works~\citep{ueno2019hierarchical, jiang20202dhra} employ hierarchical communication patterns for large bandwidth-bound messages typical of training workloads.
+In contrast, we focus on inference workloads and target the latency-sensitive small message regime.